 Gridserve has seven other locations – including ones in York and Hull – earmarked to start construction soon, however final planning permission applications have not yet been submitted for those.
 The firm's long-term plan is to build 100 stations in the UK, each offering up to 24 charging bays with speeds as high as 500kW.
 Charging at the Braintree location will be 350kW initially, with the potential to upgrade to 500kW.

 Speaking to DrivingElectric at the recent Oxford EV summit, CEO Toddington Harper said: "We haven't closed a whole package yet on any of the sites, but we're in the process of working through it with investors.
 Nothing is done until it's done, but it's looking very favourable – there are a number of entities we're working with and a strong desire to make it happen."

-Meanwhile, Gridserve claims charging prices will be "competitive with and complementary to home and destination charging", with the company set to construct a number of solar farms to “ensure that 100% of the electricity is green and low-cost".
+Gridserve claims charging prices will be "competitive with and complementary to home and destination charging", with the company set to construct a number of solar farms next to its sites to "ensure that 100% of the electricity is green and low-cost".

-The 500kW charging speed target is well in excess of today’s fastest rapid chargers: the Tesla Supercharger network delivers around 120kW, with a new 250kW system being rolled out over the next 12 months.
-The forthcoming IONITY fast-charging network promises up to 350kW, with around 40 sites planned for the UK by 2020.
+The 500kW charging speed target is well in excess of today’s fastest rapid chargers: the Tesla Supercharger network delivers around 120kW, with a new 250kW system being rolled out at the moment.
+The IONITY fast-charging network promises up to 350kW, with around 40 sites planned for the UK by 2020.

 The Gridserve project is one of 11 in a £5 billion portfolio of energy schemes selected by the Department of International Trade to promote global investors.
 When it was launched, Minister for Investment Graham Stuart MP said: “As well as creating jobs and prosperity, these projects will reduce bills and deliver huge benefits for the environment.”